Foodomics and Plant Foods

 Re-exam

-If the written individual report is not passed, a revised version must be submitted no later than three weeks before re-exam.
+The report must be submitted no later than three weeks before the re-exam.

 Criteria for exam assessment